 For hard copies, please contact Lisa Brem E-mail: firstname.lastname@example.org; Ph: +1-617-495-8689

-Registered educators can download watermarked review copies of this product at no cost.
+Watermarked educator copies and a teacher's manual for this product are available free of charge to educators and staff of degree-granting institutions.
+The teacher's manual is available free of charge to for-profit trainers.
 Please create an account or sign in to gain access to these materials.
 For more information about the Case Studies Program at Harvard Law School, or to request a teaching note for this case study, contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or 617-495-8689.